italia/eudi-wallet-it-docs/docs/en/relying-party-solution.rst

 - scan the QR Code (Cross Device only);
 - extract from the payload the ``request_uri`` parameter;
 - invoke the retrieved URI;
-- provide in the request its Wallet instance Attestation, using `DPOP`_ to proof the legitimate possession of it;
+- provide in the request its Wallet Instance Attestation, using `DPOP`_ to proof the legitimate possession of it;
 - obtain the signed request object from the Relying Party.

 Below a non-normative example of HTTP request made by the Wallet Instance to the Relying Party to provide the Wallet Instance Attestion and retrieve the signed request object: